derbosper/openfoam-regulator/03-pipeCustomClass/README.md

-# 02-icoThermalPipe
+# 03-pipeCustomClass

-Case 01 with heated wall and additional temperature equation.
+Case 02 with a custom class reading temperature from the "outlet" boundary condition.